esteinig/achilles/README.md

 # Asclepius

-Asclepius is a neural network model that distinguishes between host, e.g. human, and pathogen, e.g. *B. pseudomallei*, origin of raw nanopore signal.
-The model trains on limitied data and uses the distribution of class probabilities over several windows of sequence signal to predict taxonomy.
-We are currently reducing overfitting and deepenign the network for generalisation over the human genome and bacterial or viral pathogens.
-Patient sample simulations and sequencing runs of MRSA sequencing are planned for release.
+Asclepius is a neural network model that distinguishes between host (human) and pathogen (bacterium *B. pseudomallei*) origin of raw nanopore signal.
+The model trains on limitied data and uses the distribution of class probabilities over several windows of sequence signal to predict binary outcomes.
+Issues are tracked on Github.
+Net steps are to reduce overfitting and deepening the network for generalisation over the human genome and bacterial or viral pathogens.
+Patient sample simulations and sequencing runs of MRSA genomes are planned for release and once a suitable architecture is found, we may consider extending to multilabel classifications (i.e. human, bacterial, viral) for rapid pathogen identification from complex mixtures.

 ### Data Generator

-`asclepius gen --help`
+`asclepius make --help`

 ### Training